helgestein/helao-pub/readme.md

 ## Abstract

 Materials acceleration platforms (MAPs) operate on the paradigm of integrating combinatorial synthesis, high-throughput characterization, automatic analysis and machine learning.
 Within these MAPs one or multiple autonomous feedback loops aim to optimize materials for certain functional properties or generate new insights.
 Fundamentally, this necessitates accelerated, but foremost integrated, research actions.
 Herein, a web based asynchronous protocol to seamlessly integrate research tasks within a hierarchical experimental laboratory automation and orchestration (HELAO) framework is presented.
 We demonstrate the capability of orchestrating distributed research instruments that may incorporate data from experiments, simulations, and databases.
 HELAO offers interfacing laboratory hardware and software distributed across several computers and operating systems for executing an experiment, data analysis, provenance tracking, and autonomous planning.
-Research acceleration in terms of reduction of total experimental time is demonstrated to be >100% by deploying a centrally orchestrated fleet of instruments for a active learning run for OER catalyst discovery.
+Research acceleration in terms of reduction of total experimental time is demonstrated to be close to 2x (in addition to the speedup of active learning of 5-10x depending on active learning metric) by deploying a centrally orchestrated fleet of instruments for a active learning.
 To the best of our knowledge, HELAO is the only laboratory automation framework with integrated data management capable of running closed loop optimization on multiple instruments and extreme modularity.

+## TL;DR

-TL;DR: If you want to build an autonomous labs spread around the globe use this framework - it will save you a lot of headaces.
+If you want to build an autonomous labs spread around the globe use this framework - it will save you a lot of headaces.

 ## Getting started